hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 - `evicted`
 - `mapCleared`

-As you see, there is a parameter in the `addEntryListener` function: `includeValue`.
-It is a boolean parameter, and if it is `true`, the entry event contains the entry value.

 #### 7.5.2.3.
 Item Listener

 The Item Listener is used by the Hazelcast `Queue`, `Set` and `List`.